Grief Changes the Way You Live

 And still, you live.

-This does not mean your life is smaller.
+That doesn’t mean your life is smaller.

-It means it is more deliberate.
+It means it’s more intentional.

-You do not move past grief.
+You don’t move past grief.

 You move with it.